rhemon/flappybird/README.md

 #### bird.py

-Contains Bird, Chromosome and BirdWithGenes class.
+Contains Bird, Genes and GeneticBird class.
 Bird class is used for the simple game.
-Where BirdWithGenes used in the genetic algorithm version where it uses Chromosome which basically holds the neural network weights and functions to calculate the decision.
+Where GeneticBird used in the genetic algorithm version where it uses Genes which basically holds the neural network weights and functions to calculate the decision.

 ------------------------------------------------------------------------------------